programminghistorian/ph-submissions/en/drafts/originals/exploring-text-collections-via-rag.md

 ## How RAG Works

-{% include figure.html filename="en-or-exploring-text-collections-via-rag-01.png" alt="Diagram illustrating a basic RAG workflow" caption="Figure 1: A basic RAG workflow.
-From Gao et. al, \"Retrieval-Augmented Generation for Large Language Models: A Survey.\" arXiv:2312.10997v4  [cs.CL]  5 Jan 2024. [https://arxiv.org/pdf/2312.10997](https://arxiv.org/pdf/2312.10997)" %}
+{% include figure.html filename="en-or-exploring-text-collections-via-rag-01.png" alt="Diagram illustrating a basic RAG workflow" caption="Figure 1: A basic RAG workflow." %}

 Retrieval augmented generation was [first introduced](https://arxiv.org/abs/2005.11401) in 2020, and has developed into an active research area for generative AI.
 While RAG apps vary in complexity and scale, RAG applications typically use the following features: data indexing, a retriever, and a large language model.